draletilouis/Stabex-app/README.md

 - **InvalidAmountException**: When amount is zero or negative
 - **AccountAlreadyExistsException**: When trying to create duplicate account
 - **InactiveAccountException**: When performing operations on inactive account
+- **OptimisticLockingException**: When concurrent modification conflicts occur
+- **IdempotencyException**: When duplicate requests are detected
 - **Validation errors**: 400 with field/parameter messages
 - **Data integrity**: 409/400 with constraint details